Kyt Jimenez

-Krystoffe "Kyt" Mauricio Jimenez (born March 21, 1997) is a Filipino professional basketball player for the Sarangani Gripper Motorcycle Tire of the Maharlika Pilipinas Basketball League (MPBL).'
+Krystoffe "Kyt" Mauricio Jimenez (born March 21, 1997) is a Filipino professional basketball player who last played for the Iloilo United Royals of the Maharlika Pilipinas Basketball League (MPBL).'
 Born in Saudi Arabia, Jimenez played college basketball for FEU and Perpetual before suffering multiple injuries.
 Jimenez subsequently joined, and gained notoriety, with Mavs Phenomenal Basketball, a basketball development program with a large online following, particularly in YouTube, which paved way for a professional career.

 Jimenez made his professional debut in 2022 with the Sarangani Marlins of the Maharlika Pilipinas Basketball League (MPBL) before moving to the GenSan Warriors in 2023.
 During the PBA season 48 draft, Jimenez was drafted by San Miguel in the ninth round with the 76th overall pick.
 After signing a two-year deal with the team, he became the lowest draft pick to be signed by a PBA team.
 He won a championship with the team during his rookie season.
 However, he was relegated to the unrestricted free agent list, the following season.

 Jimenez is just one of three players to achieve a rare quadruple-double in a Philippine professional basketball game, the others being Donbel Belano and Stefanie Berberabe.